Our story

 ABOUT

 The Ocean Institute, founded in 1977, is a community-based 501(c)(3) organization that educates 100,000 children, teachers, parents, and visitors annually through over 30 marine science and maritime history programs.
 We are located on 2.4 acres in the Dana Point Harbor; adjacent to a Marine Protected Area.
-The facility is an ocean education center that offers in-depth Marine Science and Maritime History.
+The facility is an ocean education center that offers in-depth Marine Science and Maritime History education.

 The Institute includes state-of-the-art teaching labs, the spectacular Maddie James Seaside Learning Center, a historic tall ship, and an oceanographic research vessel.
 Immersion-based field trips range from one-hour science labs to multi-day programs at sea.
 All programs are designed to maximize immersion, spark curiosity, and inspire a deep commitment to learning.